smartuse/platform/INSTALL.md

 # Smart Use backend

 A web application for collecting and sharing maps powered by a Geospatial Data Package API.
 Part of Smart Use, a pilot land use mapping project focusing on the greater metropolitan area around Zurich, Switzerland.
-For more information, see the [README](../README.md) in the parent folder.
-Details on updating the frontend can be found in the [static README](../static/README.md).
+For more information, see the main [README](README.md).
+Details on updating the frontend can be found in the [static README](static/README.md).

 Technical details on getting the backend service running follow.